Adding and formatting text

 Setting text attributes

-Text styles not only save you the trouble of selecting multiple text attributes individually, but they also promote consistency since the same text styles are available throughout your site.
-Text styles are theme-specific and can be modified from the Color and Styles screen.
-Any changes you make to text styles there will be immediately applied to your entire site.
+Paragraph styles not only save you the trouble of selecting multiple text attributes individually, but they also promote consistency since the same paragraph styles are available throughout your site.
+Paragraph styles are theme-specific and can be modified from the Color and Styles screen.
+Any changes you make to paragraph styles there will be immediately applied to your entire site.

 Copying text styles and text attributes